Tofu lysine-arginine content for herpes management

 Category Overview

-Soy is a plant-based food that is rich in in protein, fiber, and phytoestrogens.
+Soy is a plant-based food that is abundant in in protein, fiber, and phytoestrogens.
 Soy is also a generally good source of lysine and arginine, but the amount varies depending on the type of soy product.
 Soy-based products, such as tofu, tempeh, soybeans, and soy milk, have more lysine than arginine, which makes them suitable for people with herpes.
 It should be noted that soy also contains goitrogens, which are substances that can interfere with thyroid function and hormone balance.
 Therefore, soy should be consumed in moderation and preferably fermented or cooked.

 Practical Recommendations